beef331/Unity-Controller-Manager/README.md

   serializedVersion: 2
   m_Axes:
 ```
-and paste it at the bottom of the Unity Projects' InputManager.cs.
+and paste it at the bottom of the Unity Projects' InputManager.asset.
 Finally add the "ControllerManager.cs" file to the desired Unity project.
 The project is ready for controller support.

 #### Coding Doccumentation